 If your argument is more than just a simple disagreement, here are some tips for working it out.

 The first thing you must do when you've had a major blowout is just get some space.
 You may need a day or two to calm down and look at the situation from a more objective point of view.
-Don't leave it go much longer than that, because too much time will actually make the problem or argument grow.
+Don't leave it go much longer than that, because too much time will actually make the argument grow.

 The cooling off period depends on the individuals involved.
 If you and your friend can put feelings aside easily, you can move on to the discussion stage.
-If your blow out was filled with anger, however, take some time to get a new perspective so you can talk about things calmly and with the right frame of mind.
+If your blow out was filled with anger, take some time to get a new perspective so you can talk about things calmly and with the right frame of mind.

 Look at the Situation From Your Friend's Perspective